History of AVCon

 July 20th, 21st and 22nd, 2018 – Adelaide Convention Centre

-AVCon 2018 – Evolution
+AVCON 2018 – EVOLUTION

-The maid cafe was temporarily renamed ‘Ayvee’s Maid Cafe’ and, for the first time, had its own merch.
+The maid cafe was temporarily renamed Ayvee’s Maid Cafe and, for the first time, had its own merchandise.

-An exhibit of new technology by the SA government called ‘Hybrid World ADL’ featured robotics, VR, Augmented Reality, gaming podcasts and more.
+An exhibit called Hybrid World ADL, showcasing new technology from the SA government, featured robotics, VR, augmented reality, gaming podcasts, and more.

 Art by Rae Harris.